How Much Does TV Screen Repair Cost?

 - TV panel repair cost.
 The cost to repair a TV panel is between $200 and $400.
 Many times the panel cannot be repaired and the owner will have to buy a new TV.
 If the cost of repairs is comparable to the cost of buying a new TV, oftentimes the repair technician will recommend forgoing the repair and buying a new model.

 - TV power supply board repair cost.
 A TV power supply board is in charge of turning the TV on and off.
-These types of repairs can cost between $200 and $400, and depending on the size, type, and brand of TV, a repair tech may recommend buying a new TV instead of replacing the entire power supply board.
-There are instances where a repair professional can replace individual capacitors instead of replacing the power board, but it’s typically more cost-effective to replace the entire board instead of spending the time diagnosing which capacitor needs to be replaced.
+These types of repairs can cost between $200 and $400.
+There are instances where a repair professional can replace individual capacitors instead of replacing the power board, but it’s typically more cost-effective to replace the entire board (or the entire TV) instead of spending the time diagnosing which capacitor needs to be replaced.

 - TV speaker repair cost.
 Repairing the speakers on a TV runs from $75 to $250, depending on whether the speakers need to be rewired, replaced, or cleaned.

-Before paying for TV screen repair, the customer will want to check to see if the TV is still under the manufacturer’s warranty, then see if screen repairs are covered.
-It’s common that warranties do not cover TV screen damage due to accidents, but extended warranties will sometimes cover defective parts or a malfunctioning screen.
+Before paying for TV screen repair, the customer will want to check to see if the TV is still under the manufacturer’s warranty, then see if screen repairs or screen replacement costs are covered.
+It’s common that warranties do not cover TV screen damage due to accidents or neglect.
+For example, not cleaning a TV screen the right way could void the warranty.
+Extended warranties will sometimes cover defective parts or a malfunctioning screen.
 Purchasing an extended warranty typically costs between 10 and 20 percent of the original cost of the TV, and it will be void if a DIY repair is done on the TV.

 Screen Repair Costs by Type of TV

-The type of TV directly influences the cost of repairs.
+The type of TV directly influences the cost of broken TV screen repairs.
 Newer and more advanced TVs are typically more expensive to repair, although there are times when the more technologically advanced TVs might not be able to be fixed.
-Below are the most common types of TV and the average prices for repairs.
+Below are the most common types of TVs and the average prices for repairs.

 LED TV repairs run from $60 to $475, depending on the scope of the repair.
 LED TVs are a type of LCD that utilize LED backlights to light up the liquid crystal display.
 These types of TVs are usually more energy efficient and produce more vibrant and colorful images on the screen.
 It’s common for the LED backlights to need repair or replacement over time.
 The cost to replace one LED backlight strip ranges from $100 to $125, including labor and parts.

-Some plasma TVs can be repaired, and it typically costs from $100 to $400 for repairs and between $40 and $85 for diagnostic testing.
+Some plasma TVs can be repaired, and it typically costs from $200 to $485 for repairs.
 Plasma televisions are constructed of gas-filled pixels that light up with an electric current.
 While not as popular now as they were in the early 2000s, plasma TVs built between 2004 and 2009 are known as being more difficult to repair.
 Some repairs can be more expensive due to shipping and delivery of individual parts and local labor pricing.

-The TV screen is one of the most expensive parts on a television to repair.
-If the screen is cracked, it makes more sense to replace the TV with a new model since the cost of repairs is typically more than the cost of a new TV.
-Since replacing a cracked screen with a new panel can cost upwards of $1,000 or more, the price for a comparable new model would usually be less than the price of repairs.
+The TV screen is one of the most expensive parts of a television to repair.
+If the TV screen is smashed, it makes more sense to replace the TV with a new model since the cost of repairs will likely be more than the cost of a new TV.
+But if the damage is minor, repairs may only be around $200, which may be less than the cost of a new model.

 Sound But No Picture